 Revenues

 Revenues are denominated in Brazilian Real.
-Accordingly, revenues decreased from US$39.0 million in 1998 to US$36.9 million in 1999 primarily due to the devaluation of the Brazilian Real, reducing the tariff in US dollar terms.
-The decline in tariffs, however, was almost entirely offset by an increase in industrial and power volumes from 1,183 MMcmd in 1998 to a total of 1,316MMcmd in 1999.
-The increase in the industrial sector was due to new demand as fuel oil continues to be replaced by natural gas.
+Accordingly, revenues decreased from US$39.0 million in 1998 to US$36.9 million in 1999 primarily due to the devaluation of the Real, which reduced the tariff in US Dollar terms.
+The decline in tariffs, however, was almost entirely offset by an increase in industrial and power volumes from 1,183 MMcmd in 1998 to 1,316MMcmd in 1999.
+The increase in the industrial sector was due to new demand, as fuel oil continues to be replaced by natural gas.
 The increase in the power sector was due to a dry year in 1999, affecting hydro availability, which resulted in thermal plants being dispatched at high load factors.

 Cost of Gas

-The cost of gas is currently set by the federal government and is passed through to customers in the tariff.
-The cost of gas purchased declined from US$32.1 million in 1998 to US$31.6 million in 1999 in spite of increased volumes since the gas purchase agreement with Petrobrás is denominated in Reais resulting in lower gas volume costs in dollar terms as a result of the devaluation.
+The cost of gas is currently set by the federal government and is passed-through to customers in the tariff.
+The cost of gas purchased declined from US$32.1 million in 1998 to US$31.6 million in 1999 in spite of increased volumes since the gas purchase agreement with Petrobrás is denominated in Real resulting in lower gas costs in Dollar terms as a result of the devaluation.

 O & M

-O&M (100% Reais denominated) decreased from US$3.7 million in 1998 to US$3.0 million in 1999, reflecting the effect of the devaluation.
+O&M costs (100% Real denominated) decreased from US$3.7 million in 1998 to US$3.0 million in 1999 as a result of the devaluation.

 EBITDA and Net Income

-EBITDA declined from US$3.2 million to US$2.3 million reflecting the decline in operating earnings in US dollar terms due to the devaluation.
+EBITDA declined from US$3.2 million to US$2.3 million reflecting the decline in operating earnings in US Dollar terms due to devaluation.
 Net income declined more sharply due to a significant increase in interest expense offset partially by reduced income taxes.

 Existing Debt

-As of December 31, 1999
+As of December 31, 1999: